SalehO/GolumGlobe/docs/final.md

 After accomplishing their mission once, we allow the agent to attempt the same mission (the same map) until they learn how to traverse their environment without dying.

 ## Evaluation
+The evaluate the performance of our agent we are using a combinatino of qualitative and quantitative metrics.

+### Quantitative:
+The primary quantitative metrics we will use is the cummulative reward received and the success rate.
+The cummulative reward is calculated by simply summing up the agents rewards from all action that it took.
+The succes rate is the ratio of successful traversals to total attempts made.
+If our agent receives on average a higher cummulative reward, and achieve a greater success rate we consider that a successful implementation.

+### Qualitative:
+To verify that the project works we will begin the AI on a controlled map that will not change (training data).
+If the AI succeeds they will move on to randomized maps for testing and learning.
+Qualitatively, we will consider the difficulty of the maps our agent can successfully traverse, and how easily it can adapt to new maps.

+Our mooonshot case is to create an agent that stops dying and is always able to retrieve the gold for every map.

 ## References